iobis/manual/data_qc.md

 * [QC tool for species names](name_matching.html)
 * [QC tool for geography and data format](lifewatch_qc.html)

+For specific concerns regarding quality control checks or issues, please submit a GitHub ticket to the [OBIS QC repository](https://github.com/iobis/obis-qc/issues).

 ## Why are records dropped?

  Records can be dropped and therefore not published with your dataset for a number of reasons, including: